Kidney Transplantation Living Donors

 Living Donor Program

-The Kovler Organ Transplantation Center is a leader in living donor transplant surgery.
+The Organ Transplant Center is a leader in living donor transplant surgery.
 Our transplant physicians and nurses have performed more than 2,500 living donor kidney transplants.

 In 2017, Northwestern Memorial Hospital was one of the top ten living donor kidney transplant programs in the country, performing 98 such transplants.
 The benefits of living donor kidney transplants are well‐documented; the kidneys from living donors have longer graft survival rates, function better and have fewer complications than kidneys from deceased donors.